Electrician Insurance Cost

-- Tips for Buying
+- Tips for buying

-- Types of insurance electricians may need
+- All types of insurance electricians may need

 What is Electrician Insurance?

 Electrician insurance is designed to protect electricians from lawsuits and financial damages resulting from work-related accidents.
-If you make a mistake that results in financial or physical harm, you may be subject to lawsuits, and the cost of insurance pales in comparison to the potential losses you may face if you’re found to be liable.
+If you make a mistake that results in financial or physical harm, you may be subject to lawsuits, and the cost of insurance pales in comparison to the potential losses you may face if you are found to be liable.

 Common types of electrician insurance include general liability, workers’ compensation, professional liability, and other types of coverage.
 Each is designed to protect electricians and their companies from different common mistakes and circumstances.